 Empathy is listening to others, attempting to see things from their perspective, and making leadership decisions based upon a fuller engagement with team members who can help in accomplishing the mission.

 Empathy is a skill that must be developed as an essential component in the tool belt of emotional intelligence.
 This can assist a leader to more successfully work through periods of resistance while working with other individuals.

 Empathy is not capitulation.
 Listening and understanding do not mean that a leader changes course simply because there are an individual(s) who respond negatively to directions and changes within the organization.

 Empathy is not appeasement.
 Acquiring perspective does not mean that a leader will seek the path of least resistance by sacrificing long-term success for short-term peace acquired by cowering to demands.

-Employees, co-workers and business partners come in all emotional shapes, sizes and shades of complexity.
-Developing leadership soft skills and emotional intelligence is a process that requires consistent intentionality, which often includes making a fair share of mistakes.
+Employees, co-workers, and business partners come in all emotional shapes, sizes, and shades of complexity.
+Developing soft leadership skills and emotional intelligence is a process that requires consistent intentionality, which often includes making a fair share of mistakes.

-Leaders who listen so that they can understand their teams will unlock the resources that may be hiding within their organization that would otherwise remain hidden under the misguided actions of cut and paste management principles.
+Leaders who listen so that they can understand their teams will unlock the resources that may be hiding within their organization that would otherwise remain hidden under the misguided actions of cut-and-paste management principles.

 Step out of your comfort zone, make some smart mistakes, build a thriving team and be the leader that your team deserves.
 If you are resistant to change as well as growing as a leader, you will continue to attract and manage the team that you deserve.